natalieagus/50033/resources/general/data-driven-stats.md

 Each system remains modular, predictable, and extensible.
 Designers gain direct control over balance through data assets; programmers gain reliable state isolation and clarity; and the overall gameplay codebase becomes cleaner and easier to evolve as new mechanics are introduced.
 :::

-By drawing a clear line between configuration and state, this approach prevents a host of common Unity pitfalls—shared data corruption, duplicated logic, and tangled dependencies—and lays the groundwork for more advanced gameplay systems like stamina-driven combat, hit confirmation, or combo chaining.
+By drawing a clear line between configuration and state, this approach prevents a host of common Unity pitfalls: shared data corruption, duplicated logic, and tangled dependencies—and lays the groundwork for more advanced gameplay systems like stamina-driven combat, hit confirmation, or combo chaining.
 It’s an elegant, extensible foundation for any game architecture that values modularity, designer control, and clean state management.